Giuseppe Pillon: Livorno

 In June 2010 Pillon was announced as new head coach of recently relegated Serie B club Livorno.
 Following an unimpressive first half of season, Pillon was relieved of his managerial duties on 14 February 2011 following a 0–1 loss to minnows Portogruaro.

 Empoli

 On 3 October 2011, Pillon became the new coach of Empoli in Serie B, in place of the sacked Alfredo Aglietti.
 On 20 November 2011 he has been sacked and replaced by Guido Carboni.

 Pescara

 On 4 April 2018, he was appointed manager of Serie B club Pescara.
 He left Pescara at the end of the 2018–19 season.

 Cosenza

 On 11 February 2020, Pillon returned into management, being hired at the helm of relegation-threatened Serie B club Cosenza.
-His stint as Cosenza coach did not however last long, as he submitted his resignations a month later due to personal reasons in the midst of the football activities halt caused by the COVID-19 pandemic in Italy.
+His stint as Cosenza coach did not however last long, as he submitted his resignations a month later for personal reasons in the midst of the football activities halt caused by the COVID-19 pandemic in Italy.